Somalisa Camp sits in the shade of an acacia woodland....

 Drinks included: All drinks included – including beers, South African wines and soft drinks – although note that there are no drinks imported from outside Africa (eg: champagnes) available.
 As part of Somalisa’s drive to be eco-friendly all guests are gifted an aluminum water bottle that they can use during their stay to fill up with fresh filtered water as needed; instead of going through numerous plastic water bottles.

-Walking safaris: The walking safaris here are very good.
-On a previous visit, the resident guide, Alex, took us on a very well-organised walking safari, and we were really impressed by his knowledge and care.See more ideas for Walking safaris in Zimbabwe
+Walking safaris: A combination of varied terrain, large amounts of wildlife and superb guiding make Somalisa a superb camp for a walking safari in Zimbabwe.
+On one visit, the resident guide, Alex, took us on a very well-organised walking safari, and we were really impressed by his knowledge and care.See more ideas for Walking safaris in Zimbabwe